apollographql/apollo-server/docs/source/integrations/building-integrations.md

 }
 ```

-This shape is what we expect from a normal parsed request and is just for
-illustration purposes.
-Your integration should pass along whatever it parses to
-Apollo Server; validation of the request will happen there.
+Your integration should pass along whatever it parses to Apollo Server; Apollo Server will handle validating the parsed request.

-GraphQL requests can also be sent via a `GET` request by sending the relevant
-information via query string parameters.
-Apollo Server expects the raw query
+Apollo Server also accepts GraphQL queries [sent using `POST` or `GET` requests](/apollo-server/v3/requests) with query string parameters.
+Apollo Server expects a raw query string for these types of HTTP requests.

-string for these types of requests.
-The Express integration computes the query
-string given the full URL similarly to the following example:
+Apollo Ever 4's Express integration computes the query string using the request's full URL, like so:
 ```ts
 import { parse } from 'url';